Timeline of Events

 Date: 14th November 2016

-• I’d surrendered my driving licence following my hospital discharge; sixteen months after my injury date later it was reinstated following an online appeal to the DVLA
+- I’d surrendered my driving licence following my hospital discharge; it was reinstated sixteen months after my RTC following an online appeal to the DVLA

 Professional Work